eggsbenedicto/DiffusionRenderer-ComfyUI/README.md

 Experimental wrapper for diffusion-renderer in ComfyUI.
-Currently unfinished and non-functioning.
-Will update
+Still under testing and feature expansion